 A creative solution to Covid wedding restrictions meant not one, but two wedding receptions for this Calgary couple!
-Lauren & Braden decided that splitting their reception into a double header was the best way to be able to celebrate their wedding with both friends and family.
+Lauren & Braden decided that splitting their reception into a double header was the best way to be able to celebrate their wedding at Venue 308 with both friends and family.

 Compromising on Covid wedding restrictions doesn’t mean you have to compromise on wedding style.
-Modern floral arrangements by Pine for Cedar and Lauren’s Theia Couture gown added to the stylish downtown Calgary aesthetic of Venue 308.
+Modern floral arrangements by Pine for Cedar and Lauren’s Theia Couture gown added to the stylish downtown aesthetic of Venue 308!

 From the couple: